How To Get On Spotify Playlists (2023)

 The changing landscape of users is greatly changing how artists release their music.

-That’s why an important strategy might be to release singles often, rather than one full album once a year.
-You should Spotify you can put out fresh music on a regular basis, continually gain traction, and the algorithm may start working in your favor.
+That’s why an important strategy might be to release singles often rather than one full album once a year.
+You should put out fresh music regularly and continually gain traction, and the algorithm may start working in your favor.

 Create Your Own Playlists